 Foreign representatives may work in Canada if accredited by the Department; they do not require work permits or other documents from CIC.
 For further information on the employment of foreign representatives and their family members, please see the Eligibility Requirements and General Guidelines.

 Family members of foreign representatives may study if accredited without additional documents from CIC.
-For further information on continuing studies after accreditation, please see the Administrative Requirements and General Guidelines.

 All efforts should be made to determine the status needed by a former foreign representative and apply for the corresponding status well in advance of the end of posting.
 If, however, a former foreign representative would like to remain in Canada to conclude their personal affairs they are accorded a 90 day grace period to do so.
 This corresponds with the restoration period.
 During the grace period, foreign representatives no longer enjoy any immunities or privileges.
 If, because of unforeseen circumstances, they wish to remain after the grace/restoration period, they should apply for restoration before the restoration period ends; they must meet all regular requirements as temporary residents and pay the applicable fees.
 No letters of non-objection or other facilitation is provided for restoration of temporary resident status for foreign representatives.